-The measurable Riemann mapping theorem implies that, for every $\nu \in \Bel(\D)$, there is a unique normalized quasiconformal automorphism $f \in \QC(\D)$ whose complex dilatation coincides with $\nu$.
-Here the {\it normalization} is given by fixing three boundary points $1$, $i$ and $-1$ on $\S1$.
-We denote this normalized quasiconformal automorphism by $f^\nu$.
+The measurable Riemann mapping theorem implies that, for every $\nu \in \Bel(\D)$, there is a unique normalized quasiconformal homeomorphism $f \in \QC(\D)$ whose complex dilatation coincides with $\nu$.
+Here, the {\it normalization} is given by fixing three boundary points $1$, $i$, and $-1$ on $\S1$.
+We denote this normalized quasiconformal homeomorphism by $f^\nu$.
 The subgroup of $\QC(\D)$ consisting of all normalized elements is defined as $\QC_*(\D)$.
 This also defines the normalized elements of $\QS$, which constitute the subgroup $\QS_*=q(\QC_*(\D))$.